paysera/swift-style-guide/README.markdown

 ## Access Control

-Full access control annotation in tutorials can distract from the main topic and is not required.
-Using `private` and `fileprivate` appropriately, however, adds clarity and promotes encapsulation.
+Use appropriate access control to add clarity and promote encapsulation.
 Prefer `private` to `fileprivate`; use `fileprivate` only when the compiler insists.

 Only explicitly use `open`, `public`, and `internal` when you require a full access control specification.